 Operating System Manager was created to overcome these limitations.

-Default OSPs for supported operating systems are provided/installed automatically by KubeOne.
+Templatized resource that represents the details of each operating system.
+OSPs are immutable and default OSPs for supported operating systems are provided/installed automatically by kubermatic.
 End users can create custom OSPs as well to fit their own use-cases.

 Immutable resource that contains the actual configurations that are going to be used to bootstrap and provision the worker nodes.
-It is a subset of OperatingSystemProfile.
-OperatingSystemProfile is a template while OperatingSystemConfig is an instance rendered with data from OperatingSystemProfile, MachineDeployment, and flags provided at OSM command-line level.
+It is a subset of OperatingSystemProfile, rendered using OperatingSystemProfile, MachineDeployment and flags

 kube-system and secrets in

-- Bootstrap: Configuration used for initially setting up the machine and fetching the provisioning configuration.
+- Bootstrap: OSC used for initial configuration of machine and to fetch the provisioning OSC object.